 Common side effects are a metallic taste in your mouth, a dry mouth, and daytime sleepiness.

 I was prescribed this medication to help with insomnia, a knock on effect of my PTSD.
-At first it worked well, giving me about 6 hours sleep.
-The side effects of taking zopiclone included memory loss, a very bitter taste after taking the tabet, and stomach / digestion issues.
+At first it worked fairly well, giving me about 6 hours sleep.
+The side effects of taking zopiclone though included memory loss, a very bitter taste after taking the tabet, and stomach / digestion issues.
 They also gave me a headache.
 I soon had to double the dose I was taking (3.75mg to 7.5mg) as the 3.75mg dose had stopped working.
 After about 9 months the 7.5mg dose stopped working too.
-Be careful things get strange fast on this stuff, and definitely avoid alcohol when taking it (and switch your phone off, you may well wake up in the morning and see texts that you’ve sent yet can’t remember sending them).
+Be careful things get strange fast on this stuff, and definitely avoid alcohol (best to switch your phone off too, you may well wake up in the morning and see texts that you’ve sent yet can’t remember sending them).

-There were no significant withdrawal symptoms other than once they stopped working, my insomnia was worse.
+There were no significant withdrawal symptoms other than once they stopped working and my insomnia was worse.
 This is when I switched to Temezepam.